S3-working-group/s3-practical-guide/src/focused-interactions/governance-meeting.md

     -   understanding and agreeing on situations that require attention
     -   forming proposals and making agreements
     -   creating and defining new roles and groups
-    -   reviewing existing roles and teams
+    -   reviewing existing roles or groups
     -   selecting people to roles